mk12/notes4u/notes/sph4u.md

 Position (`vec d`) is a vector quantity representing a location relative to an origin, usually measured in metres (m).
 A change in position is called _displacement_ (`∆vec d`).
 The rate of change in position per unit of time is called velocity (`vec v`), usually measured in metres per second (m/s).

 If we graph position versus time (or d--t for short), the slope of the tangent line gives us the instantaneous velocity at that moment.
-The slope of the secant line gives us the average velocity on the interval [`t_1`, `t_2`].
+The slope of the secant line gives us the average velocity on the interval `[t_1,t_2]`.
 We can also go the other way: on a v--t graph, the area under the curve between `t_1` and `t_2` gives us the displacement on that interval.

 ![Graphs of position vs. time and velocity vs. time](dt-vt-graph.svg)

 > Vectors can be represented in two ways.
 In handwriting, we always use an arrow, like `vec v`.
-In other situations, boldface can be used as an alternative to the arrow, like **v**.
+In other situations, boldface can be used as an alternative to the arrow, like `bb v`.

 Acceleration (`vec a`) is the rate of change of velocity per unit of time, usually measured in metre per seconds squared (m/s^2^).
 It relates to velocity in exactly the same way that velocity relates to position.
 In this course, we always assume that acceleration is constant.